martkir/breakstrat/README.md

 Make sure that your project interpreted points to the conda environment (e.g. *breakstrat*) you have created for this repository.

+## Todos

+- **Incorporate fees** into backtesting.
+- Add **additional evaluation metrics** (e.g. max drawdown, sharpe ratio).
+- Find and add **different types of data** e.g. Google trends, Twitter, Reddit, news (e.g. Cointelegraph, Coindesk).
+- Build a **pattern extraction** tool (e.g. like https://rickyhan.com/jekyll/update/2017/09/14/autoencoders.html).
+Certain price formations before a breakout are possibly predictive of a true breakout.
+A pattern extraction tool can help finding such (potentially) predictive patterns.
+- Investigate **time as a feature**.
+There might be a relationship between the time between breakouts and the likelihood of a breakout being true.
+From experience it seems that if a breakout happens shortly after a breakout has already happened, it is more likely to be false, or less profitable.
+- Investigate **trend as a feature**.
+Is a (positive) breakout more likely to be true in an uptrend (e.g. when price is above the n-period moving average)?

 ## Strategies

 ### Baseline